 3. Consent must now be ‘freely given’

-Action for employers: Review consents received prior to 25th May 2018 to process personal data and consider if they are still compliant under the new regime; you may need to obtain fresh consents from all Employees.
-Understand those situations where you will and won’t need consent to process personal information about your Employees.
+Action for employers: Review consents received prior to 25th May 2018 to process personal>employees.
+Understand those situations where you will and won’t need consent to process personal information about your employees.
 As recommended employment solicitors, we can assist you with this.